 The Unitary Patent regulations specify that they would be effective on the same date as the UPCA on the first day of the fourth month after minimum ratification of the UPCA by 13 EU states including France, Germany and the United Kingdom.
-As discussed below, the sole remaining necessary ratification is that of Germany.

 A Protocol on provisional application (“PPA”) signed on October 1, 2015 would permit some parts of the UPC Agreement to be applied on the day after the UPCA reaches minimum ratification.
 That would permit organizational activities before the UPCA enters into full force and the court opens, including the recruitment of judges, testing of IT systems and early registration of opt-out demands.

 If implemented, the Unitary Patent would provide patent protection in all participating EU states, and may lower translation and post-grant costs for parties electing to use it.
 It would be an option for European Patent (“EP”) owners, who would have the opportunity to validate their EP after grant as either a UP for the participating EU states or conventional national EP parts.
 The UP, however, would only be available when the EP is granted with the same set of claims for all participating states.
 If the UP is elected, it would still be possible to validate national parts in nonparticipating EU states and non-EU states.

 If implemented, the Unified Patent Court eventually would handle all litigation involving patents issued by the European Patent Office that are validated in participating EU states, including both the regular, nationally validated European Patents and the new Unitary Patents.
 During an initial, transitional period of seven years, which may be extended, the UPC would have exclusive competence for Unitary Patents and would share competence for other EPs with the respective national courts.
 During that period the owner of a conventional EP may opt-out of UPC competence and opt-in again.